 In other places, replanting commercial timber species amongst native species can create new sources of jobs and income while restoring forest landscapes.
 The Atlantic Forest of South America has seen transformation of degraded landscapes, by creation of new sustainably-managed large-scale plantations surrounded by native forest.
-The presence of native forest not only supports wildlife but also improves the health of the timber plantation.
-These initiatives restore connectivity to the landscape while also being financially sustainable.
-In Uganda, woodlots owned by smallholders can be used as tree farms: offering the potential to create economic opportunities for local communities, while helping protect existing forests by creating a sustainable source of timber.
+The presence of native forest not only supports wildlife, but also improves the health of the timber plantation.
+These initiatives restore connectivity to the landscape and are financially sustainable.
+In Uganda, woodlots owned by smallholders can be used as tree farms which offer the potential to create economic opportunities for local communities, while helping protect existing forests by creating a sustainable source of timber.

 Through Trillion Trees, we are supporting projects that will protect and restore natural forests while ensuring a sustainable supply of timber.